opentok/Opentok-.NET-SDK/README.md

 You can also disable audio or video recording by setting the `hasAudio` or `hasVideo` parameter of the `OpenTok.StartArchive()` method `false`.

+By default, all streams are recorded to a single (composed) file.
+You can record the different streams in the session to individual files (instead of a single composed file) by setting the `outputMode` parameter of the `OpenTok.StartArchive()` method `OutputMode.INDIVIDUAL`.

 You can stop the recording of a started Archive using a `OpenTokSDK.OpenTok` instance's `StopArchive(String archiveId)` method or using the `OpenTokSDK.Archive` instance's `Stop()` method.